Sequential Fragmentation of C/2025 K1 (ATLAS) After Its Near-Sun Passage: Observations

 \subsection{HST/STIS}

-The images used here were context frames acquired for a spectroscopic survey using STIS and COS on board HST (Program~18135, PI~D.~Bodewits).
-Each consists of a 20.5~s exposure obtained with the MIRVIS detector and the F28X50LP long-pass filter, whose throughput spans 5500--10{,}000~\AA\ with an FWHM of 2693~\AA\footnote{\url{https://hst-docs.stsci.edu/stisihb/chapter-14-imaging-reference-material/14-3-ccd/ccd-long-pass-imaging-f28x50lp}}.
-The point-spread function has $R_{80} \approx$ 0.15~arcsec.
-Three pairs of STIS acquisition images were obtained over a two-day interval shortly after the comet’s major outburst, providing three well-spaced epochs for tracking the motion, morphology, and evolving activity of the fragments.
+The images used here were context frames acquired for a spectroscopic survey using { the Space Telescope Imaging Spectrograph (STIS)} and { the Cosmic Origins Spectrograph (COS)} on board HST (Program~18135, PI~D.~Bodewits).
+Each consists of a 20.5~s exposure obtained with the MIRVIS detector and the F28X50LP long-pass filter, whose throughput spans 5500--10{,}000~\AA\ with an FWHM of 2693~\AA\footnote{\url{https://hst-docs.stsci.edu/stisihb/chapter-14-imaging-reference-material/14-3-ccd/ccd-long-pass-imaging-f28x50lp}}. { The radius of the point-spread function that encloses 80\% of the flux ($R_{80})$$ is \approx$ 0.15~arcsec}.
+Three pairs of MIRVIS images were obtained over a two-day interval shortly after the comet’s major outburst, providing three well-spaced epochs for tracking the motion, morphology, and evolving activity of the fragments.
 The observations span 31–33 days past perihelion and cover modest changes in heliocentric and geocentric distance as well as phase angle.
 A complete observing log, including times, geometry, and exposure details for all three epochs, is given in Table~\ref{tab:log}.
 These three epochs provide the basis for tracking the motion, morphology, and evolving activity of the fragments.